Floor 1: The Wake-Up Call

 Top Salesperson?

-That's nice.
 Check your ego at the door.

 You're crushing it on the sales floor.
 Top 3 in volume.
 Highest gross.
 Everyone knows your name.
 You think F&I is the natural next step.